Different Types of Restaurants: 14 Common Restaurant Categories

 As a restaurateur about to embark on the journey of starting your very own business, there are so many different options available to you.
 From fine dining to food trucks, there are more than a dozen different types of restaurants you can run – it’s just a matter of choosing the business model that fits your goals.

-So, if you’re looking for ideas on what kind of restaurant to open, this guide offers:
+So, if you’re looking for ideas on what kind of venue to open, this guide offers:

 Let’s dive in.

 Before you make a final decision on the type of restaurant you want to open, be sure you understand all the exciting options available to you.
-Here are the 14 most common types of restaurants.
+Here are the 14 most common categories.

-If you’re all about providing white tablecloth service, fine dining is the restaurant category for you.
-The fanciest of all the restaurant types on this list, fine dining staples include impressive wine lists and entrees – think filet mignon or cedar plank salmon.
+If you’re all about providing white tablecloth service, fine dining is the category for you.
+The fanciest of all the restaurant models on this list, staples include impressive wine lists and entrees – think filet mignon or cedar plank salmon.

-At a fine dining restaurant, you need to wow your guests consistently with outstanding cuisine and creative food plating techniques.
+At this type of restaurant, you need to wow your guests consistently with outstanding cuisine and creative food plating techniques.
 You must also offer an upscale atmosphere with exceptional service, carefully curated music, and beautiful lighting.

 This restaurant category originated in Paris.
 It’s similar to a cafe, but with more emphasis on breakfast and lunch dishes than on specialty coffees.
 A type of limited service restaurant, guests at a bistro usually order and pay at the counter, then seat themselves at a table where a server brings them their food.

-Casual dining restaurants are one of the most popular among all the different types of restaurants.
-These restaurants are sure to please the crowds with their classic dishes, hearty portion sizes, and middle-of-the-road price points.
+Casual dining is one of the most popular small business trends among all the different categories of restaurants.
+That’s because casual dining restaurants are sure to please the crowds with their classic dishes, hearty portion sizes, and middle-of-the-road price points.

-Examples of wildly successful casual dining brands include Olive Garden, Outback Steakhouse, P.F.
+Examples of wildly successful brands include Olive Garden, Outback Steakhouse, P.F.
 Chang’s China Bistro, T.G.I.
 Friday’s, and The Cheesecake Factory.
 These restaurants all offer a welcoming, fun, and laid back atmosphere.

 One of the newest types of restaurants, contemporary casual restaurants are characterized by their modern flair, an energetic vibe, and innovative dishes and drinks.
 Prices typically fall between fine and casual dining.